 The revision class Major means that the technical content in the document was significantly revised.
 Major changes affect protocol interoperability or implementation.
 Examples of major changes are:

-- A document revision that incorporates changes to interoperability requirements or functionality.
+- A document revision that incorporates changes to interoperability requirements. - A document revision that captures changes to protocol functionality.